Like with your personal Apple ID, you can use a Managed Apple ID to:

 - Access Apple services like iCloud, iTunes U, and Apple School Manager

 Unlike your personal Apple IDs, a school or district owns and controls Managed Apple IDs.
 The institution can reset passwords, limit purchases and communications, and set up role-based administration.
-Learn how to add a personal Apple ID as a contributor to a managed iTunes U course.

 Managed Apple IDs and iTunes U managed courses

 - When you use a Managed Apple ID to create an iTunes U course, it’s a managed course. iTunes U automatically affiliates you with the institution that’s specified in Apple School Manager.

 - You can't edit the course institution that’s associated with your Apple School Manager institution.

 - Your Managed Apple ID is automatically affiliated with your Apple School Manager institution. iTunes U provides unlimited storage space for course materials and can accept more than 50 enrolled students.